-The pyramids of Giza are perhaps the only true rival to the Great Sphinx when one thinks of ancient Egypt and its architecture.
-The Valley of Giza– with its wonderful monuments– is truly a marvel of architectural prowess.
+The Giza Pyramids is perhaps the only true rival to the Great Sphinx when one thinks of ancient Egypt and its architecture.
+The Valley of Giza with its wonderful monuments is truly a marvel of architectural prowess.
 The three largest pyramids located in the valley consist of the Great Pyramid of Khufu, the Pyramid of Kafhre and the Pyramid of Menkaura.
 Each Pyramid is a tomb dedicated to a different king of Egypt.

 All three pyramids were built during the Third and Fourth Dynasty; these structures resulted from a monumental effort by the king (and his sons).
 The Pyramid of Khufu has a base which covers roughly a nine acre area (approximately 392,040 square feet).
 The Pyramid of Menkaura, unlike the other pyramids, has granite covering one tier of its base.
 The Pyramid of Khafre had a two-tiered base encased in granite.